Handepora/NovaSocial/replit.md

-# Social Media AI Dashboard
+# Nova - Social Media AI Dashboard

 ## Overview

-This is a Flask-based web application that provides a social media management dashboard.
-The application is designed to help users manage, schedule, and analyze social media content across multiple platforms.
-It features a dark-themed, modern UI with mock data for demonstration purposes.
+This is a Flask-based web application that provides a comprehensive social media management dashboard for Nova.
+The application is designed to help users manage, schedule, and analyze social media content across multiple platforms using AI-powered content generation.
+It features a dark/light theme toggle, real AI integration, and complete content adaptation capabilities.

 ## System Architecture